software-mansion/react-native-reanimated/docs/docs/animations.md

 While allowing the user to interact with the screen while style properties are being animated, the framework needs to support a way for those animations to be interrupted or reconfigured as they go.
 This is the case for Reanimated animations API as well.
 Whenever you make animated updates of Shared Values, or you specify animations in `useAnimatedStyle` hook, those animations are fully interruptible.
-In the former case, when you make an update to Shared Value that is being animated, the framework won't wait for the previous animation to finish, but will immediately initiate new transition starting from the current position of the previous animation.
+In the former case, when you make an update to Shared Value that is being animated, the framework won't wait for the previous animation to finish, but will immediately initiate a new transition starting from the current position of the previous animation.
 Interruptions also work correctly for animations defined in `useAnimatedStyle` hook.
 When the style is updated and the target value for a given property has changed compared to the last time when the style hook was run, the new animation will launch immediately starting from the current position of the property.

-We believe that the described behavior when it comes to interruptions is desirable in majority of the usecases, and hence we made it the default.
+We believe that the described behavior when it comes to interruptions is desirable in the majority of the usecases, and hence we made it the default.
 In case you'd like to wait with the next animation until the previous one is finished, or in the case you'd like to cancel currently running animation prior to starting a new one, you can still do it using animation callbacks in the former, or [`cancelAnimation`](api/cancelAnimation) method in the latter case.

 To illustrate how interruptions perform in practice, please take a look at the below video, where we run the example presented earlier, but make much more frequent taps on the button in order to trigger value changes before the animation settles: